newrelic/demo-catalog/tutorials/tutorial_install_a_service/README.md

 # Tutorial : How to build a demo: Installing a Service

 In this second tutorial we will be building on the [first tutorial](../tutorial_provision_a_host) provision a host and then installing a service on the host.
-Anything that will be installed on a host is defined in block called 'services' within a deployment configuration file.
+Anything that will be installed on a host is defined in block called "services" within a deployment configuration file.

 [Example deploy configuration](single-sevice.json):